History Along the Maumee: A Driving Tour from Toledo to Grand Rapids

 Directions to Starting Point

-Our tour usually begins on Water Street in downtown Toledo behind Fort Industry Square but because of construction, we've temporarily moved it to Ottawa Street in front of the Owens Corning HQ building.
-From Summit Street, turn east on Washington and cross the blue truss bridge over Swan Creek.
-Turn right and pull over after you cross the bridge and we'll start the tour.
+Our tour begins on Ottawa Street in front of the Owens Corning HQ building.
+Turn east on Washington from Summit Street and cross the blue truss bridge over Swan Creek.
+Turn right and pull over after you cross the bridge, and we'll start the tour.

 Tips